...

 • Maintaining margins: The initiator must balance the pricing structure to ensure a viable margin and make the effort worthwhile.

-Who successfully applies the buying club hack?
+Who successfully applies it?

-Example 1: Sam’s Club
+Buying club example 1: Sam’s Club

 Buying Club example | Coopernook

+The first buying club example is Sam’s Club.
 Sam’s Club is an American retail chain that offers a membership to get bigger discounts on products.
 The company works with manufacturers to buy products in bulk and pass those discounts on to members.

-Example 2: Coopernook Buying Group:
+Buying club example 2: Coopernook Buying Group:

-Example 3: Consumentenbond (Consumers Association)
+Buying club example 3: Consumentenbond (Consumers Association)

-Example 4: FrieslandCampina
+Buying club example 4: FrieslandCampina

+The last example is FrieslandCampina.
 More than 300 dairy farmers affiliated with FrieslandCampina have collectively purchased green energy from Essent.
 By collectively purchasing green energy, FrieslandCampina is taking steps in the right direction to ‘green’ the chain and dairy farmers save up to 15% on their annual energy purchases.
 This example is from the book Business Model Hacking.

-Frequently Asked Questions About Buying Clubs
+Frequently Asked Questions

 We sometimes receive questions about buying clubs and how they operate.
 To address some of the most common questions, we’ve provided concise answers to help you the best.